 A road reserve is the public land outside your property boundary and generally includes the nature strip or verge, roadside drains or kerbing, footpath and roadway.

 Nature strips provide a space for underground and overhead services such as drainage, water, sewage, gas, phone and electricity.
-While a property owner does not own their nature strip they are responsible for maintaining the surface such as mowing the grass.
+While a property owner does not own their nature strip they are encouraged to maintain the surface such as mowing the grass.

 Council regularly mows roadsides at intersections and high traffic areas to improve safety for pedestrians, cyclists and drivers.
 We also mow some roadsides around towns, shopping areas and tourist destinations.
 Council also manages an annual roadside slashing program to reduce fire fuel and hazards on rural roads throughout the municipality.

-Approval may be required prior to works being undertaken on West Tamar Council controlled road reserves.
+Approval will be required prior to works being undertaken on West Tamar Council controlled road reserves.
 This is to ensure Council's road reserves are protected and reinstated to their original state after works have been carried out and to ensure the risk to public safety is minimised.
+Other public utility owners may be required to apply for a permit under their Legislation.

 Approval is required if works are being undertaken within Council's road reserves such as: